S.L.D. Assessment

 PAYMENT SCHEDULE: €350 to book the first appointment.
 Then, €250 to book the second appointment.

-TOTAL FEE: The total fee for this assessment is €800.
+TOTAL FEE: The total fee for this assessment plus an in-depth feedback session is €800.

 PAYMENT SCHEDULE: €350 to book the first appointment.
 Then, two additional payments of €225 paid before each subsequent appointment.